dulikvor/cppKin/README.md

 2) Compile cppkin into shared object.
 3) Will build tests and examples if requested.

-`cppkin` shared object will be available under the bin dir.
+`cppkin` shared object will be available under the bin dir by default, or other designated output dir.

 ### Windows Install
 In order to inspect cppKin available installation parameters, use the help command: